jjanousek/Pacman/README.md

 In this coursework, Pacman has only partial observability of his environment.
 I implemented the Breadth-First Search algorithm to find paths to the nearest food capsules and to evade ghosts.

 ## How to start a game using my PartialAgent
-cd into your Pacman folder and start with the command below:
+cd into your local Pacman folder and start with the terminal command below:

 `python pacman.py --pacman PartialAgent --layout mediumClassic --numGames 50`